 Oyster mushrooms are the easiest mushrooms to grow.
-However, most people grow them on pasteurized straw.
+However, most people grow them on pasteurized straws.

-However, if you use coffee grounds to grow your oyster mushrooms, when you brew your coffee, you automatically pasteurize your mushroom substrate!
+However, if you use coffee grounds to encourage plant growth, when you brew your coffee, you automatically pasteurize your mushroom substrate!

-All you need is a container to dump your coffee grounds in and some mushroom spawn to get you started.
+All you need is a container with soil to dump your coffee grounds in, and some mushroom spawn to get you started.

 Humans and cats don’t always think alike.
-While we relish the smell of fresh ground coffee beans and fresh brewed coffee, cats are repelled by the same coffee aroma!
+While we relish the smell of fresh ground coffee beans and freshly brewed coffee, cats are repelled by the same coffee aroma!

-Thus, if you have some neighborhood kitties (or your own cats) digging up your garden, try spreading some coffee grounds around the edge of your garden!
+Thus, if you have some neighborhood kitties (or your own cats) digging up your garden, try spreading some coffee grinds in the soil or around the edge of your garden!

-If you don’t drink coffee at home, or don’t drink enough of it to supply your garden, many coffee shops like Starbucks give their grounds away for free!
+If you don’t drink coffee at home or are not a coffee drinker enough to supply your garden soil and plants, many coffee shops like Starbucks give their fresh grounds away for free!